San Francisco Bay Area: Colleges and universities

 The Bay Area is home to a large number of colleges and universities.
 The first institution of higher education in the Bay Area, Santa Clara University, was founded by Jesuits in 1851, who also founded the University of San Francisco in 1855.
 San Jose State University was founded in 1857 and is the oldest public college on the West Coast of the United States.
-According to the Brookings Institution, 45% of residents of the two-county San Jose metro area have a college degree and 43% of residents in the five-county San Francisco metro area have a college degree, the second and fourth highest ranked metro areas in the country for higher educational attainment.
+According to the Brookings Institution, 45% of residents of the two-county San Jose metro area have a college degree, and 43% of residents in the five-county San Francisco metro area have a college degree, the second and fourth-highest ranked metro areas in the country for higher educational attainment.

-Rankings compiled by U.S. News & World Report feature several Bay Area universities in prominent spots.
-Stanford University is the highest ranked university in the Bay Area, and seventh overall in the United States.
-The University of California, Berkeley is ranked twentieth overall, but for the past nineteen years has been highest-ranked public university in the country.
-Additionally, San Jose State University and Sonoma State University were respectively ranked sixth and tenth among public colleges in the West Coast.
+As of 2024, Stanford University is the highest ranked university in the Bay Area by U.S. News & World Report, and its business school is ranked No. 1 in the US, Canada, Europe and Asia by Bloomberg Businessweek.
+The University of California, Berkeley has been among the two highest-ranked public universities in the country for over two decades.
+Additionally, San Jose State University and Sonoma State University were ranked 3rd and 12th, respectively, among regional public colleges in the West Coast by U.S. News & World Report in 2024.

 The city of San Francisco is host to two additional University of California schools, neither of which confer undergraduate degrees.
-The University of California, San Francisco is entirely dedicated to graduate education in health and biomedical sciences.
+The University of California, San Francisco, is entirely dedicated to graduate education in health and biomedical sciences.
 It is ranked among the top five medical schools in the United States and operates the UCSF Medical Center, which is the highest-ranked hospital in California.
-The University of California, College of the Law, founded in Civic Center in 1878, is the oldest law school in California and claims more judges on the state bench than any other institution.
+The University of California, College of the Law, founded in Civic Center in 1878, is the oldest law school in California and more judges on the state bench are its graduates than any other institution.
 The city is also host to a California State University school, San Francisco State University.
 Additional campuses of the California State University system in the Bay Area are Cal State East Bay in Hayward and Cal Maritime in Vallejo.

 California Community Colleges System also operates a number of community colleges in the Bay Area.
 According to CNNMoney, the Bay Area community college with the highest "success" rate is De Anza College in Cupertino, which is also the tenth-highest ranked in the nation.
-Other relatively well-ranked Bay Area community colleges include Foothill College, City College of San Francisco, West Valley College, Diablo Valley College, and Las Positas College.
+Other well-ranked Bay Area community colleges include Foothill College, City College of San Francisco, West Valley College, Diablo Valley College, and Las Positas College.

 Many scholars have pointed out the overlap of education and the economy within the Bay Area.
-According to multiple reports, research universities such as Stanford University, University of California - Santa Cruz and University of California - Berkeley, are essential to the culture and economy in the area.
-These universities also provide countless, public programs for people to learn and enhance skills relevant to the local economies.
+According to multiple reports, research universities such as Stanford; University of California, Santa Cruz; and University of California, Berkeley, are essential to the culture and economy in the area.
+These universities also provide public programs that teach and enhance skills relevant to the local economies.
 These opportunities not only provide educational services to the community, but also generate significant amounts of revenue.